ibm-cloud-docs/EventStreams/schema_registry.md

 ### Create a schema
 {: #create_schema}

 This endpoint is used to store a schema in the registry.
 The schema data is sent as the body of the POST request.
-An ID for the schema can be included using the ‘X-Registry-ArtifactId' request header.
+An ID for the schema can be included by using the ‘X-Registry-ArtifactId' request header.
 If this header is not present in the request, an ID is generated.
 The content type header must be set to “application/json”.

 Example curl request: